What Do Capybaras Need To Survive?

-Survive? ” Just like humans need oxygen, water, and food to survive — the capybara’s survival is dependent on a few things.
+Just like humans need oxygen, water, and food to survive — the capybara’s survival depends on a few things.

-The aim of this article is to uncover what capybaras need to survive, and this information we are about to share is one that people, who desire to adopt a Capybara, must adhere to.
+This article aims to uncover what capybaras need to survive, and this information we are about to share is one that people, who desire to adopt a Capybara, must adhere to.

-I don’t need to mention that Capybaras are the largest rodents in the world — because I stated it severally in my previous article & I also made it clear that it will be very difficult for capybaras to survive where there is no pool of water for their daily activities.
+I don’t need to mention that Capybaras are the largest rodents in the world — because I stated it severally in my previous article, and I also made it clear that it will be very difficult for capybaras to survive where there is no pool of water for their daily activities.

 The Capybaras are closely related to guinea pigs and cavies.
 As a recap of where Capybaras can be found, they inhabit the southern part of America.

-Before we go into answering the question, “What Do Capybaras Need To Survive?” — let’s look at the habits of a Capybara.
+Before we get started, let’s look at the habits of a Capybara.

 Habits Of Capybaras

-It’s generally known how social Capybaras are — that’s why they are tagged, social creatures.
-A capybara’s group contains about 10 members.
+It’s generally known how social Capybaras are — that’s why they are tagged “social creatures”.
+A capybara group contains about ten members.
 In the period of the wet season, it’s different; a group can consist of around 40 members.

-During the dry season, it’s over x2 of 40 members — up to 100 members.
-These groups are led by one dominant male.
+During the dry season, it’s over x2 of 40 members — up to 100.
+One dominant male leads these groups.

 They use the dark to their advantage; they hide in the dark to go about their usual activities so they can, by far, reduce the possibilities of being attacked by a predator.